betaflight/betaflight.com/docs/wiki/guides/current/BBE-MinMax-control-manual.md

 Click 'At all global log time' menu item to set MinMax values from log data during all time.
 Click 'At local window time' menu item to set MinMax values from current time interval at the chart window.
 Click 'At markere time range' menu item to set MinMax values from markered time interval what you select by using "I", "O" keys.
 If it is not select then will apply all log time interval.
-Click 'Back' menu item to go back to main menu.
+Click 'Back' menu item to go back to main menu or click 'Close' menu item to close it.
 Click 'Apply change' or 'Cancel' button on the main 'Configure graphs' dialog box to close the menu and dialog box immediately
 ![image](./images/7.jpg)